Shannon0Hare/Bodyfat/README.md

 # Bodyfat
-Investigating a bodyfat dataset of 88 males
+Investigating a bodyfat dataset of 88 males.
+Overall goal - see what features should be kept in a model.

 Data originally published by https://ww2.amstat.org/publications/jse/v4n1/datasets.johnson.html